 Cross-Track Error and Course Correction Calculator

-Calculate cross-track error (XTE) and bearing correction to return to a planned course.
+Calculate cross-track error and bearing correction to return to a planned course.

-Find the angle needed to intercept the original route from your current position.
+Find the intercept angle needed from your current position.

 Cross-Track Error (XTE) Cross-track error measures how far off your planned course you are — perpendicular to the route.
 Also called: cross-course error, cross-track distance, lateral error.
 XTE = 0: you are on the planned track.
 XTE > 0: you are to the right of track.
 XTE < 0: you are to the left of track.